-That’s why I started this little project – a Free E-book.
-I’m giving away a small E-book to download for free.
-In this e-book you’ll be able to find the exact step-by-step instructions with screenshots on how to setup the lab.
-You’ll find the exact steps to do in order to install and configure VMware vSphere lab in nested environment.
-I’m not saying that this is the ONLY way it can be done…. -:)
+That's why I started this little project of a Free E-book that I'm giving away.
+In this e-book you'll be able to find the exact step-by-step instructions with screenshots on how to setup the nested lab.
+I'm not saying that this is the ONLY way it can be done…. -:)

 What's inside of the E-book?

 – What you'll need to get started (hardware, software..)